dreamtools/dreamtools/doc/source/index.rst

 Installation
 ---------------

-Although there is a dedicated documentation related to the :ref:`installation` of **DREAMTools**, we provide here below a brief summary.
+Although there is a dedicated documentation related to the :ref:`installation`  (in doc/source/installation.rst) of **DREAMTools**, we provide here below a brief summary.

 Familiar with Python ecosystem ?